 The Board's Goal #4, "Identify Career Pathways in major industry sectors to enhance career counselling that will result in training opportunities for our customers through skill, credential and degree attainment" speaks directly to the Commonwealth's goal to establish Career Pathways.
 The Board recognizes the value of Career Pathway Plans and contracted this past program year to have Career Pathways developed for each of our twelve Industry Sectors.
 In addition to the tools that were developed and shared with all PA CareerLink® staff, the board organized multiple training sessions to discuss strategies for utilizing the Career Pathways when meeting with customers as well as developing customized tools for employers.
 Our board also supports Registered Apprenticeship programs and understand the value for our employers.
-We continue to educate employers on the benefits and offer our assistance in developing RAs and over the past 2 years have successfully assisted in implemented several Registered Apprenticeship programs in both Healthcare and Manufacturing as well as Pre Apprenticeships in Manufacturing.
-We currently have a staff attending the Registered Apprenticeship Navigator Program through the Keystone Development Partnership (KDP) and the goal is for this staff to share what is learned with all of our Business Services Team members to further increase the awareness of Registered Apprenticeships and Pre Apprenticeships in our region.
+We continue to educate employers on the benefits and offer our assistance in developing RAs.

-Commonwealth Goal 2: Sector Strategies and Employer Engagement
+• Commonwealth Goal 2: Sector Strategies and Employer Engagement